jatofg/nawa/docs/environment.md

 however, set it to `always`, but keep in mind that this leads to a higher memory consumption (as the POST data is always copied).
 If you don't need this feature at all, consider setting it to `never`.

+For an example on advanced POST features such as file handling, have a look at `tests/gpctest.cpp`.

 ### Setting cookies